 TMDL Monitoring and Assessment Plan (Months 6 -12):

-Within one year of the effective date of the MS4 permit, the MS4 permittee shall prepare and submit to the Department a TMDL Monitoring and Assessment Plan (“Plan”) for the top priority water body in the DEP-approved TMDL Prioritization Report.
+Within one year of the effective date of the MS4 permit, the MS4 permittee(s) shall prepare and submit to the Department a TMDL Monitoring and Assessment Plan (“Plan”) for the top priority water body in the DEP-approved TMDL Prioritization Report.
 Each additional Plan shall be developed and submitted to DEP pursuant to the schedule in the approved TMDL Prioritization Report.
-If multiple permittees assigned a water body the same priority and schedule, the permittees can collaborate on the Plan.
 Each Plan shall determine, collect, and assess any additional information that is needed to identify either a MS4 stormwater outfall or, for indirect discharges to a TMDL water body, a point of interconnection to the downstream MS4 that will be used to determine progress towards meeting the pollutant load reductions established in the MS4 wasteload allocation of the adopted TMDL.
 This outfall or point of interconnection shall be referred to as the “load assessment discharge point” Each Plan will, at a minimum, include the following elements:

-Using appropriate event mean concentrations (EMCs) and estimates of the stormwater volume, each permittee shall develop a table showing the estimated annual loadings for the parameter(s) of concern that are discharged directly or indirectly from the MS4 into the water body with an adopted TMDL.
+Using appropriate event mean concentrations (EMCs) and estimates of the stormwater volume, the affected permittees shall develop a table showing the estimated annual loadings for the parameter(s) of concern that are discharged directly or indirectly from the MS4(s) into the water body with an adopted TMDL.
 For permittees that discharge indirectly to the TMDL water body, they will calculate the loads that their MS4 discharges into the downstream MS4(s) which subsequently discharges to the TMDL water body.

-The permittee shall select the load assessment discharge point using factors to include but not be limited to the total annual loading of the pollutant(s) of concern calculated in (1) above; water quality, sediment or biological monitoring results; or planned stormwater retrofitting projects.
+The affected permittee(s) shall select the load assessment discharge point using factors to include but not be limited to the total annual loading of the pollutant(s) of concern calculated in (1) above; water quality, sediment or biological monitoring results; or planned stormwater retrofitting projects.
 The permittee(s) shall justify the selection of the load assessment discharge point based on the prioritization factors.

-The permittee shall submit the first draft Plan to DEP for review and approval within twelve months of the effective date of this permit.
+The affected permittee(s) shall submit the first draft Plan to DEP for review and approval within twelve months of the effective date of this permit.
 Subsequent Plans for other prioritized water bodies shall be submitted pursuant to the schedule in the DEP approved TMDL Prioritization Report.
-DEP shall review the draft Plan and either approve it or provide comments and proposed revisions to the permittee.
-The permittee shall incorporate proposed revisions, as applicable, and submit a revised Plan to DEP for approval within 60 days of receipt of comments from DEP.
+DEP shall review the draft Plan and either approve it or provide comments and proposed revisions to the permittees.
+The permittees shall incorporate proposed revisions, as applicable, and submit a revised Plan to DEP for approval within 60 days of receipt of comments from DEP.

 TMDL Monitoring (Months 12 – 36):

-After each TMDL Monitoring and Assessment Plan is approved by DEP, the permittee shall:
+After each TMDL Monitoring and Assessment Plan is approved by DEP, the permittee(s) shall:

 Conduct storm event monitoring to obtain flow-weighted composite samples from the load assessment discharge point identified in the Plan approved by DEP.
 A minimum of seven storm events will be monitored at the outfall; or in the alternative,